kym0761/UnrealEngine_BluetoothPlugin/README.md

 Connect Dongle to USB.
 And Search the Cadence and pair with your Computer.
 ```
 ```
-To Use this Code, You must know Bluetooth UUID.
+To Use this Code, You must know the Bluetooth UUID.
 You can Search UUID in this Website : https://www.bluetooth.com/specifications/assigned-numbers/ Candence UUID is 0x1816
 So, TO_SEARCH_DEVICE_UUID will be "{00001816-0000-1000-8000-00805F9B34FB}" //(XXXXXXXX-0000-1000-8000-00805F9B34FB)
 You can find this Variable in BluetoothDataReceiver.h 11 line.
-Maybe it could Do with other Bluetooth Device if you change UUID and know about your device Data Format.
+Maybe it could Do with other Bluetooth Devices if you change UUID and know about your device Data Format.
 ```

 ```